omarbenites/meta-programming-in-r/chapters/06_quotes_and_substitution.md

 g(z)
 ```

-In both cases we modify the expression in the promise---just in two different ways---and then we evaluate it in the promise scope.
+In both cases, we modify the expression in the promise---just in two different ways---and then we evaluate it in the promise scope.
 In the first case, `y` is taken from the promise scope if it appears in the modified expression; in the second case, `y` is replaced by the value we have in the enclosing scope.